 The piece de resistance for wall real estate around my desk was going to go to beautiful and functional organizational stuff from Pottery Barn: file sorters, cork boards, pin boards, and shelves.
 I lovingly unpacked it when it arrived and couldn’t wait for the weekend to arrive so that JB could help me hang it.

-As it sat in my office waiting to take up residence on my wall, doubt began to creep in.
 The pieces were really heavy.
 Installation would require anchors into studs.
 I looked at my pristine butter walls.
 I had no problem with nail holes, but anchors seemed very permanent.
 What if I wanted to move my desk to another corner?

 The beautiful plan of how my walls would serve to support me so that I could create felt like being stifled.
-JB helped me hang the art I still loved, but I told him I just couldn’t hang the other stuff.
+JB helped me hang the art I still loved.
+But I told him I just couldn’t hang the other stuff.
+I’ll be honest: I may have shed a few tears over it.

-You see, I had been certain about how I wanted it to look.
-I was certain about how it would be not just beautiful, but organized and functional.
+Not only would it be beautiful, my office would also be organized and functional.
 I knew for a fact that it would look professional, yet feminine.
-I was certain that the pin boards and cork boards would allow me to easily change what I saw each day with ease.
+And I was certain that the pin boards and corkboards would allow me to easily change what I saw each day with ease.

 Nothing in life is certain.
 We can create a vision and it will serve us.
 We can create a plan and it will help us reach our goals.
 But, baby, there are going to be bumps along the way.
 When our vision becomes reality, we might realize the vision was too narrow or just doesn’t feel the way we imagined.